 Why Kitsch you say?
 Well, sentimental and melodramatic story?
 Check.
 Exaggerated and over the top approach?
 Check.
 Gaudy Visuals?
 Check.
 Appropriation of other culture's aesthetics?
 Check.
 Using and abusing popular culture visuals and icons?
 Check.
 It's the perfect Kitsch recipe.

-That was achieved thanks to a lot of different elements: photography, production design, acting, story... and of course, Costume Design, which is what we'll be focussing on here.
+That was achieved thanks to a lot of different elements: photography, production design, acting, story... and of course, Costume Design, which is what I'll be focussing on here.